FIELD STORIES: Do You Know What’s Happening In Raigarh?

 Central to the struggle for land is Sarpanch of Gram Panchayat Pavitri Manjhi of Bhenghari Village.

-In 2012, Pavitri united the affected people against the TRN Company and organised a ‘dharna’ – a protest infront of the company gate.
+In 2012, Pavitri united the affected people and organised a ‘dharna’ – a protest in front of one the accused company’s gate.
 Last year, she mobilized the people for the mass filing and is continuing to inspire the communities despite the uphill battle she and the Adivasis of Raigarh face every day.
 She has done this, in the face of repeated threats for her brave actions.

 In April, she was threatened in her home and and told to “withdraw all the cases filed against the company”.
 We at Amnesty International India issued an urgent action to the global network and our colleagues in Australia ran a petition in support.